 Truncating (TTNtv) and missense variants of TTN are a common cause of DCM (16,17), however such variants are common in the general population suggesting that most of them have low or no penetrance.(17) It is known that the proportion of transcripts that incorporate a given exon (PSI) is a useful index to discriminate between pathogenic and tolerated TTNtv.
 In DCM patients TTNtv are enriched in exons with high PSI, whereas TTNtv in healthy individuals frequently occur in exons that are spliced out of expressed transcripts (low PSI).(18) To see whether this could also be true for TTN missense variants present in our data (the exome array contained no TTNtv), we categorized these variants by their PSI scores (<0.9 vs. >=0.9).
 SKAT analysis indicated that in both groups, rare and common variants are similarly associated with DCM (Low PSI: common (n=119), P < 0.0077; rare (n=23), P < 1.25 x 10-5); High PSI: common (n=237), P < 0.020; rare (n=59), P < 2.70 x 10-5).
 This suggests that the usage of TTN exons containing missense variants present on the exome-array does not differ between DCM patients and controls

 Power Analysis.

-Common variants were analyzed at the variant level and rare variants were analyzed at the gene/region/set levels.
+Common variants were analyzed at the variant level (S1a Table) and rare variants were analyzed at the gene/region/set levels (S1b Table).

-Variant level power analysis.
-S1a Table reports the power of our study for various MAF and allelic risk.
-The computations were done with the Genetic Power Calculator (Case-control for discrete traits) (19) using the following parameters:

-High risk allele frequencies: 0.01, 0.1 and 0.25

-Prevalence: 0.002

-allelic relative risk: 1.25, 1.5, 2.0

-D-prime = 1 and marker allele frequency = High risk allele frequencies

-Number of cases: 2796

-Control : case ratio: 2.46

-type I error: 5 x 10-7

-S1a Table.
-Power of the study to detect effect of single common variants.